godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> Don't be afraid to go slowly.
-Be afraid of stopping.
+> Incredible change happens in your life when you decide to take control of what you do have power over instead of craving control over what you don't.
-> — *Zen Proverb*
+> — *Steve Maraboli*

-_Last updated: Sat Jul 19 01:59:01 UTC 2025_
+_Last updated: Sun Jul 20 02:18:43 UTC 2025_
 <!-- END_QUOTE -->

 <hr>